MHD in a cylindrical shearing box II: Intermittent Bursts and Substructures in MRI Turbulence: Results

+We find that the cylindrical cases yield much lower $[\alpha_{\rm R}]$ than the Cartesial case by nearly an order of magnitutde.
+We infer that this large difference between the cylindrical and Cartesian cases is due to the substantially different channels for the magnetic field amplification as will be discussed in Section \ref{sec:evolB}.
+However, we do not suppose that the quantitative values of $[\alpha_{\rm R}]$ of the cylindrical cases are reliable.
+This is because it is not clear whether $\delta v_{\phi}$ defined as the deviation from the sub-Keprerian equilibrium rotation, $R \Omega_{\rm eq}$ (equation \ref{eq:dvphi}), is physically reasonable or not to estimate the Reynolds stress when the background rotation profile is deviated from $\Omega_{\rm eq}$ \citep[][see also Section \ref{sec:avsia} for further discussion]{Hawley2001}.
+For example, if we calculate $[\alpha_{\rm R}]$ by defining $\delta v_{\phi}$ as the deviation from the Keplerian rotation instead of $R \Omega_{\rm eq}$, then the Reynolds stresses obtained from both cylindrical cases are larger by $\sim 10^{-3}$ than those in Table \ref{tab:Bvalues}.

+Figure \ref{fig:alphaM_tevol} presents the time evolution of the domain-averaged dimensionless Maxwell stress.
 The cylindrical case with $H_0/R_0=0.1$ (red solid) exhibits very large temporal variability; $[\alpha_{\rm M}]$ reaches nearly $0.3$ in the active period between $80 \lesssim t \lesssim 105$ rotations, while $[\alpha_{\rm M}] < 0.05$ is considerably small in the inactive phases.
 In contrast, the Cartesian case (black dashed) gives a more time-steady evolution with $0.05\lesssim [\alpha_{\rm M}]\lesssim 0.1$ for most of the simulation time.
 The case with $H_0/R_0=0.01$ (blue dotted) shows intermediate behavior between these two cases.
 In spite of the different evolutionary properties, the time-averaged $\overline{[\alpha_{\rm M}]}$'s of these three cases are similar (Table \ref{tab:Bvalues}) because larger $[\alpha_{\rm M}]$ in the active phases and smaller $[\alpha_{\rm M}]$ in the inactive phases are obtained in higher-variability cases.